shuchismita-anwar/face-detection/README.md

 For each detected face, detailed analysis such as gender, age, and expression is provided alongside the image.
 ![Recognized Image](https://github.com/shuchismita-anwar/face-detection/blob/final-branch/images/image8.png)

-## 🔄 Concurrency & Secure File Handling

-The application has been significantly enhanced to ensure the secure and efficient handling of concurrent requests.
-Unique IDs are generated using **crypto**, and **multer** has been modified to use unique filenames for all uploads, ensuring unique file paths for processed images and face data.
-Temporary files are automatically cleaned up after processing, preventing conflicts between requests.
-The backend has been made to pass unique IDs to both face-detection.js and main.py.
-The face-detection.js script accepts face data paths as command-line arguments, uses the provided unique paths for outputs, and includes enhanced error handling.
-Similarly, main.py has been updated to accept a unique ID parameter, generate unique filenames for outputs, and improve face data handling with robust error handling and reporting. **There is no queue system so it allows images to be processed immediately upon upload.** All images are processed in parallel using separate fetch requests, with individual loading and error states maintained for each image.
-Results are displayed as soon as processing is completed, making the application faster and more efficient.
-These improvements ensure that the backend can handle concurrent requests without file conflicts while maintaining accurate face recognition logic and optimal performance.

 ## 🚀 Installation